China poultry sector losses exceed $1.6 billion on bird flu scare

 "According to our importers, (wholesale) sales for both imported and domestic chicken products have declined by 80 percent."

-(Additional reporting by Niu Shuping and Michael Martina; Editing by Michael Perry)
+(Additional reporting by Niu Shuping, Michael Martina and Sui-Lee Wee; Editing by Michael Perry)